Essential Information for New Graduate Students

 House/Apartment Hunting Tips (from our graduate students)

-1. Check out what University Housing has to offer if you'd like to consider living on campus.
+1. Check out what University Housing has to offer if you'd like to consider living on-campus or off-campus housing.
 Living on campus is generally more expensive but may be more convenient.

 3. There is a NCSU yahoo group, "NCSU Newcomers," that may have some helpful info.

 4. Our English graduate students have their own facebook group.
 Here is the link: https://www.facebook.com/groups/143117029106870/.
 Feel free to join the group and ask questions!

 5. To search for apartments/housing online, try websites such as Craigslist, Trulia, Casanc.org, Barker Realty and Preiss.
 (Google search those names to find their updated websites.)

 6. For off campus housing, many grad students live around Avent Ferry Rd or inside of the 27606 zip code area as you can ride the bus to campus within this zip code.